jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="9"></a> ChatGPT Limitations and Improvement

-Leon Furze takes his analysis one step further and explores aspects of writing essays, disrupting education, ChatGPT limitations and improvement possibilitiues in his article on [prompt whispering: getting better results from ChatGPT](https://www.linkedin.com/pulse/prompt-whispering-getting-better-results-from-chatgpt-leon-furze).
+Leon Furze takes his analysis one step further and explores aspects of writing essays, disrupting education, ChatGPT limitations and improvement possibilities in his article on [prompt whispering: getting better results from ChatGPT](https://www.linkedin.com/pulse/prompt-whispering-getting-better-results-from-chatgpt-leon-furze).

 ####<a name="10"></a> ChatGPT Acrostic Poem